(Case Study) Replicate the Secret of This Highly Profitable Consultancy

 “Our 60% gross margin target isn’t that difficult to achieve, after all.
 As long as we keep our narrow focus, repeating similar projects with similar type clients, reducing the variability in process and outcomes, we can remain extremely efficient.
 (The owner of Consultancy X)

-The owner of consultancy X receives acquisition requests at least once per month.
+The owner of consultancy X receives acquisition requests from big consultancy firms at least once per month.
 Based on everything I’ve shared in this article about their positioning and results, I suppose that shouldn’t come as a surprise.

 Why can Consultancy X achieve this and so many others struggle?

 I know that Consultancy X sounds too good to be true.
-But that’s because I shared this firm’s journey's results and their laser-sharp positioning – high profits, low turnover, etc.
+But that’s because I shared this firm’s journey's results and their laser-sharp positioning – high profits, stable existing clients, a steady flow of new clients (no outreach at all), low team turnover, etc.

 This consultancy was able to grow – both in terms of its size and its profits – because the owner had the unwavering belief in what I call ‘the glorious loop to heaven’: